schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 			font.glyphs.append(newGlyph)

 			# Delete a glyph
-			del(font.glyphs['A.alt'])
+			del font.glyphs['A.alt']

 	.. function:: characterForGlyph(glyph)

-		retuns the (internal) character that is used in the edit view.
-It the glpyh has a unicode, that is used, otherwiese a temporary code is assined.
+		The (internal) character that is used in the edit view.
+It the glyph has a unicode, that is used, otherwiese a temporary code is assined.
 That can change over time, so don’t rely on it.
 This is mostly useful for constructing a string for see :attr:`tab.text <GSEditViewController.text>`

 		.. versionadded:: 3.1